dominictarr/crypto-bench/results.md

 ## Comparison of Fastest Hashes.

-If you where implementing a new crypto system that must run in the browser, which is the most performant algorithim to use?
+If you were implementing a new crypto system that must run in the browser, which is the most performant algorithim to use?
 In this experiment we compare the best implementations of different algorithms.